 Congressional Gold Medal Sought for AFEES Evaders

-On behalf of AFEES, Congresswoman Niki Tsongas, representing the 3rd Congressional District of Massachusetts, introduced House Resolution 632, to be known as the U.S. Air Forces Escape and Evasion Society Recognition Act of 2015, which would grant Congressional Gold Medal recognition to members of AFEES who evaded capture by the enemy during World War II.
+On behalf of AFEES, Congresswoman Niki Tsongas, representing the 3rd Congressional District of Massachusetts, introduced House Resolution 2279, to be known as the U.S. Air Forces Escape and Evasion Society Recognition Act of 2017, which would grant Congressional Gold Medal recognition to members of AFEES who evaded capture by the enemy during World War II.
 All members of AFEES and their friends and family are urged to contact their respective Members of the House of Representatives to co-sponsor the Resolution and U.S. Senators to to introduce and co-sponsor a companion bill in the Senate.
-To see a copy of the bill as introduced in the House, click on H.R.
-632. To find your Representative, click here.
+To see the official title of the bill, click here.
+To find your Representative, click here.
 The bill needs additional co-signers if it is to have any chance of passage.
 (To see a list of co-sponsors, click here.)
-For the 2015 version of the bill to pass, it will need a minimum of 290 Members of the House of Representatives and 67 U.S. Senators as co-sponsors.
-According to Congresswoman Niki Tsongas, the bill expires December 31, 2016.
+For the 2017 version of the bill to pass, it will need a minimum of 290 Members of the House of Representatives and 67 U.S. Senators as co-sponsors.
+According to Congresswoman Niki Tsongas, the bill expires December 31, 2018.
 Send copies of your letters or emails to John Katsaros, President of AFEES at his email of jkatsaros3 at comcast.net so that he can track which Members of Congress have been contacted and which have not.
-For a copy of an article on the legislation that appeared in the Boston Globe on March 4, 2015, click on the following: JK Boston Globe article March 6 2015 (1).
+Plans also call for introduction of a Senate bill which will be the counterpart of the House bill.
+For a copy of an article on the 2015 version of the same legislation, that appeared in the Boston Globe on March 4, 2015, click on the following: JK Boston Globe article March 6 2015 (1).

 Military Officers Association of American (MOMA) Supports H.Res.
-632
+632, the prior version of H.R.
+2279

 Admiral Norbert R. Ryan, Jr., USN (Ret.) on March 13 announced the support of the Military Officers Association of America (MOMA) for H. Res.
 632. To see his letter to Rep. Tsongas, click on the following document: Rear Admiral Ryan’s letter to Rep. Tsongas.